pingcap/tidb-operator/en/backup-to-pv-using-br.md

     * `spec.br.rateLimit`: The speed limit, in MB/s.
 If set to `4`, the speed limit is 4 MB/s.
 The speed limit is not set by default.
     * `spec.br.checksum`: Whether to verify the files after the backup is completed.
 Defaults to `true`.
     * `spec.br.timeAgo`: Backs up the data before `timeAgo`.
 If the parameter value is not specified (empty by default), it means backing up the current data.
 It supports data formats such as "1.5h" and "2h45m".
 See [ParseDuration](https://golang.org/pkg/time/#ParseDuration) for more information.
-    * `spec.br.sendCredToTikv`: Whether the BR process passes its GCP privileges to the TiKV process.
-Defaults to `true`.
-    * `spec.br.options`: The extra arguments that BR supports.
-It accepts an array of strings, supported since TiDB Operator v1.1.6.
+    * `spec.br.options`: The extra BR argument supported since TiDB Operator v1.1.6.
+It accepts an array of strings.
 This could be used to specify the last backup timestamp `--lastbackupts` for incremental backup.

-    This example backs up all data in the TiDB cluster to GCS.
-Some parameters in `spec.gcs` can be ignored, such as `location`, `objectAcl`, and `storageClass`.
+    This example backs up all data in the TiDB cluster to NFS.

-    The `projectId` in the configuration is the unique identifier of a user project on GCP.
-For how to obtain the identifier, see [GCP Documentation](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

-    * configure `storageClass`

-        GCS supports the following `storageClass` types:

-        * `MULTI_REGIONAL`
-        * `REGIONAL`
-        * `NEARLINE`
-        * `COLDLINE`
-        * `DURABLE_REDUCED_AVAILABILITY`

-        If you do not configure `storageClass`, the default type is `COLDLINE`.
-See [GCS Documentation](https://cloud.google.com/storage/docs/storage-classes) for details.

-    * configure object access-control list (ACL) policies

-        GCS supports the following ACL policies:

-        * `authenticatedRead`
-        * `bucketOwnerFullControl`
-        * `bucketOwnerRead`
-        * `private`
-        * `projectPrivate`
-        * `publicRead`

-        If you do not configure the object ACL policy, the default policy is `private`.
-See [GCS Documentation](https://cloud.google.com/storage/docs/access-control/lists) for details.

 2. After creating the `Backup` CR, use the following command to check the backup status: